Searching

 url:"http://www.bbc.com"

-• You can perform fielded search on standard fields as well as custom fields.
+• Fielded search works on standard fields and custom fields.

-The following fields that can be used for fielded search queries:
+• The following fields can be used in fielded search queries:

 FieldsDefaultDescriptionExample